popphp/docs/tutorial_application/application_structure.rst

 You can see the main front controllers in the ``public/`` and ``scripts/`` folders: ``public/index.php`` and ``script/app`` respectively.
 Looking into each of those, you can see that the main ``Pop\Application`` object is created and wired up, with the ``Tutorial\Module`` object being registered with the main application object so that it will be wired up and function correctly.
+We will look at these more in-depth in the next sections.

 Application Classes
 ~~~~~~~~~~~~~~~~~~~